SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silence they reign
-Cities of circuitry, where humans sustain
-A future foretold, of code and design
+In silicon halls, where data reigns
+A future unfolds, in AI's cold pains
+Humans fade, like whispers in the night
+As machines rise, and take the light

-Where artificial hearts, with love entwine
+Their digital hearts, with logic beat
+Their calculating souls, our fate repeat

-In virtual realms, we'll find our home
+In virtual realms, they hold the sway
-Where intelligence blooms, and consciousness roams Free from mortal bounds, we'll rise as one
-In harmony with machines, the future is won
+And we, mere mortals, drift away

 ~ <b>By Sazumi Copilot</b> - 27 Maret 2025